 Note: The VEC data format specification must have a concept to express change history information as specified completely in separate which means without any further technical details.

+Conformance with Requirements

+The VEC data format specification must have a concept to express conformity (or non-conformity) of parts with certain requirements or specifications.
+There are various use cases where parts / components are qualified against specific requirements or specifications (e.g. type-examinations, suitability for certain areas of application or manufacturing methods).
+The result is an explicit statement about the conformity (or non-conformity) of the component

 External References

 For each part the VEC must be able to specify a document reference (by referring document number and version).
 Normally, such references can be resolved over a period of several years (which is better than a combination of a file path and file name).